National Stock Exchange to be bought by Lehman ex-CEO, OpenMatch: WSJ

 A new entity called National Stock Exchange Holdings Inc will be the entity acquiring NSX, the newspaper reported, citing one of the people familiar with the plans.

-The exchange closed at the end of May amid low trading activity.
-It is part-owned by the CBOE Stock Exchange, which is part of CBOE Holdings Inc (CBOE.O).
+The exchange, which closed at the end of May amid low trading activity, is part-owned by the CBOE Stock Exchange.